omar-ahm/HoriSEOn-Challenge-Code-Refactor/README.md

 - I checked and updated the existing nav menu links, in addition I also added a link to the company name to link back to the home page as this is common practise across all websites.

-Below is a screenshot of my final project
+Below is a screenshot of my final project which can also be viewed live at the following URL: https://omar-ahm.github.io/HoriSEOn-Challenge-Code-Refactor/

 ![Digital agency team meeting](Assets/images/01-html-css-git-challenge-demo.png)